yoyoyoseob/objc-BlackJackViews-ios-0615-public/README.md

   **We've created our UI, but right now we don't have a way to interact with it in code.
 We connect our storyboards to code by creating a subclass of UIViewController and assigning that subclass to our storyboard View Controller**

   - Create a new file - > Objective-C Class
-  - Give your class the name "BlackjackGameViewController" with Subclass of UIViewController
+  - Give your class the name "FISBlackjackGameViewController" with Subclass of UIViewController
   - Back in the storyboard, select your view controller and open the identity inspector.
-Set the custom class to BlackjackGameViewController.
+Set the custom class to FISBlackjackGameViewController.
 We've now created a connection between our UI and our code.
 Let's connect our Interface elements to our code with Outlets and actions.
   - With your ViewController selected in the storyboard, open the assistant editor.
 This gives you a split view between your storyboard and your custom view controller.
   - Select your first 'cardLabel' and ctrl + drag to the interface in your .h file.
 For Each card we'll select the following options: Connection: outlet, Name (card1, card2, card3, etc...)
 Type: UILabel, and storage: weak.
   -  Repeat these steps for each of your cards to create a total of 5 outlets for each label.